tvdboom/ATOM/docs_sources/api/data_cleaning/imputer.md

 <strong>missing: int, float or list, optional (default=None)</strong>
 <blockquote>
 List of values to treat as 'missing'.
 None to use the default values:
- [None, np.NaN, np.inf, -np.inf, '', '?', 'NA', 'nan', 'inf'].
-Note that np.NaN,
+ [None, np.NaN, np.inf, -np.inf, '', '?', 'NA', 'nan', 'None', 'inf'].
+Note that
- None, np.inf and -np.inf will always be imputed because of the incompatibility with the models.
+ np.NaN, None, np.inf and -np.inf will always be imputed since they are incompatible with most models.
 </blockquote>

 <strong>verbose: int, optional (default=0)</strong>